Are you a freelancer?

 Under no conditions, should you lessen your rates, just because the budget of the project is too high – the client came to you because they need your services, and you, when trying to lower your rates, it will prompt the client to suspect you.

-So, you see, there are ways on how you can win your clients through the art of negotiation, and possibly avoid the toxic ones.
-Just because the clients came to you, it is not necessary that you have to agree to work for all of them.
+So, you see, there are ways how you can win your clients through the art of negotiation, and possibly avoid the toxic ones.
+Just because the clients come to you, it is not necessary that you have to agree to work for all of them.

 Go through the above-mentioned points carefully, and plan your way ahead with a thorough plan.
 Don’t hurry, take your time, and you will be well on your way ahead to an experienced freelancer.